terraform-components/terraform-google-cloudrun/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: Name of the Service
+Description: Name of the Cloud Run Service.
+Cloud Run names are unique within the project and location.
+This means you can keep the name the same across regions, if you prefer this.

 Type: `string`